teminism/book-tracker-assessment/README.md

 A modern book tracking app built with Vue 3 and .NET 8.
 Keep track of your reading collection with ratings, notes, and insights.

+## About My Choices

+Vue 3 and .NET 8 were specified requirements for this project.
+I made several key architectural decisions to optimize the development experience and code quality.
+I chose the Composition API for its superior TypeScript support and better code organization.
+For the backend, I went with Minimal APIs for their simplicity and performance benefits.

+I selected Pinia for state management as it's the official Vue state management solution with excellent TypeScript integration.
+Vite was my choice for the build tool due to its lightning-fast development server and modern ES modules approach.
+For testing, I chose xUnit for the backend and Vitest for the frontend, both offering excellent developer experience and comprehensive testing capabilities.

+The backend uses in-memory storage for simplicity during development.
+I designed the architecture with dependency injection to make it easy to swap in a real database later.
+I also implemented comprehensive validation rules and proper error handling to ensure data integrity and good user experience.

+## Sample Books

+The application comes pre-loaded with 7 sample books to help you get started:

+1. **To Kill a Mockingbird** by Harper Lee (5 stars)
+2. **1984** by George Orwell (4 stars)
+3. **The Great Gatsby** by F. Scott Fitzgerald (3 stars)
+4. **Pride and Prejudice** by Jane Austen (5 stars)
+5. **The Catcher in the Rye** by J.D.
+Salinger (2 stars)
+6. **Lord of the Flies** by William Golding (4 stars)
+7. **The Hobbit** by J.R.R.
+Tolkien (unrated)

+These books include realistic ratings, comments, and cover images from OpenLibrary.
+You can edit, delete, or add to this collection as needed.

 ## What it does

 - Add, edit, and remove books from your collection